thinktomorrow/package-docs/src/chief/advanced.md

 ### Customizing pagesets
 To customize how a pageset renders we can also customize the view that would be used.

-To create a view for this specific module, we create views/front/modules/pageset.blade.php in this case.
+To create a view for this specific module, we create views/front/modules/published.blade.php in this case.
-The name of the view should be the same as the pageset type as defined in the chief-assets config file.
+The name of the view should be the same as the pageset type as defined in the chief config file.
 You can also put this file in a folder with the name of a page to define a view specificly for this page and pageset.

-In this view we have access to the $pages and $parent variable.
+In this view we have access to the following variables:
+- $pages and $parent for a set of pages.
+- $collection and $parent for a set of modules or models.

 ### Using Pagesets
 Once this setup is done we can create instances of these pagesets from the admin panel.